ClaudiaBerlin/ClaudiaBerlin/README.md

 - 👋 Hi, I’m @ClaudiaBerlin
 - 👀 I’m interested in web and mobile app devpelopment
-- 🌱 I’m currently learning Javascript, React & Php
+- 🌱 I’m currently learning Javascript, React & Php.
+Beginner Knowledge in HTMl & Css
 - 💞️ I’m looking to collaborate on small and easy beginner projects
 - 📫 You reach me best via this Github account :)